ryan-boder-zz/spark-intro-ruby/README.md

 ```

 # Creating an RDD
-To do anything in Spark you'll need to [create an RDD](https://github.com/ondra-m/ruby-spark/wiki/Loading-data).
+To do anything in Spark you'll need to [load data](https://github.com/ondra-m/ruby-spark/wiki/Loading-data) into an [RDD](http://www.rubydoc.info/gems/ruby-spark/Spark/RDD).
 You can convert an existing collection into an RDD...
 ```ruby
 rdd = $sc.parallelize(0..1000)
 ```